-The iconic Adidas Superstar sneakers were introduced in 1969 as a low-top variety of the Pro Model shoe.
+The iconic Superstar sneaker was introduced in 1969 as a low-top variety of the Pro Model shoe.
 It went on to become one of the major influences in both basketball and hip-hop culture.

 Its unique design elements included all-leather uppers, non-marking rubber soles, and of course the famous rubber “shelltoe” or protective rubber toe piece.

 Initially marketed to basketball players, it soon caught the attention of many of the best players in the NBA and NCAA.
-Kareem Abdul-Jabbar was the most notable user of the Adidas Superstar, but by the mid-70s over 75% of NBA players sported these unrivaled shoes by Adidas.
+Kareem Abdul-Jabbar was the most notable player, but by the mid-70s, over 75% of NBA players wore these sneakers.

 Superstars In The 70’s and 80’s

-They wore the chunky Superstar sneakers with the tongues pushed out and laces undone, creating a hip-hop fashion that remains popular today.
+They wore the chunky Superstar sneakers with the tongues pushed out and laces undone.
+This created a hip-hop fashion that remains popular today.
 They identified with and promoted the shoe as they went on tours across the US, popularizing it outside of basketball culture.

-Run-DMC paid tribute to “the beat of the street” and rapped about the white and black Adidas logo which created demand for the Adidas Superstar across America.
+Run-DMC paid tribute to “the beat of the street” and rapped about the white and black Adidas logo.
+This created demand for the sneakers across America.

 Run-DMC Deal Signed